- What is intermittent fasting?

 This research was for an animal study.
 The fasting diet on mice models of Diabetes showed positive results.

-Overall, researchers were able to prove that the insulin secretion was restored.
+Overall, researchers proved that the insulin secretion was restored.

 The insulin resistance, as well as the beta cells, can be regenerated.
-However, although the results are showing a vast potential for diabetics, further research is needed for its human effectiveness.
+However, although the results show a vast potential for diabetics, we need further research for its human effectiveness.

 What are the benefits of intermittent fasting?